paketo-buildpacks/paketo-website/content/docs/howto/java.md

 ### Configure the GraalVM Version

-Because GraalVM is evolving rapidly you may on occasion need to, for compatibility reasons, select a sepecific version of the GraalVM and associated tools to use when building an image.
+Because GraalVM is evolving rapidly you may on occasion need to, for compatibility reasons, select a specific version of the GraalVM and associated tools to use when building an image.
 This is not a directly configurable option like the JVM version, however, you can pick a specific version by changing the version of the Java Native Image Buildpack you use.

 The following table documents the versions available.